USDA-VS/vSNP/docs/run_guidance.md

 ## HPC

 If HPC resources are available talk to your system administrator to utilize multiple nodes.
-Some example batch scripts are provided.
+Example batch scripts are provided.

 `vSNP_step1_batch_script.sh` batch script to run a specified number of samples at once.<br>
 `hpc_vSNP_step1_new.sh` script to sort samples into directories and run a batch script on each directory.